 With love and namaste,

-Do write to us or contact us for an online or skype consultation.
-Medibank Private Health fund rebates available.
+Write to us or contact us for an online or Skype consultation.
+Medibank Private Health fund rebates are available.

 Distant consultations are based on the position paper of the Australian Medical Association which states that distant consultations are an acceptable means of consultation provided that neither quality of the service, nor the safety of the patient is compromised, where the service is not available in the locality of the patient.

-Book an Ayurvedic consultation with one of our health professionals today and notice the difference to your general vitality.
+Book an Ayurvedic consultation with one of our health professionals today and notice the difference to your vitality and wellbeing.